Things to do in Colmar

 Colmar is a charming city, nicknamed the « countryside town » because of its small number of inhabitants.
 It is located in a strategic area, near the German and Swiss borders, in between the cities of Strasbourg and Mulhouse in Alsace.
 You will be seduced by the typical neighbourhoods of this town, with its traditional Alsatian colored houses, and its numerous historical monuments.
 It is not without reason that it’s often qualified as the « most Alsatian city of Alsace ».
 Moreover, the city has a rich cultural, historical and architectural heritage to discover in a few days throughout the year.

-There are many reasons to visit Colmar.
+There are many things to see in Colmar.
 Here is a selection of places to visit in Colmar and its region.

 The Old Town © jtb.co